 Common Health Problems

-The Koolie is a healthy and hardy breed with a very long average lifespan.
+Most herding breeds are meant for the life of work outdoors, which means that they have the tendency to be hardy and enduring – it simply runs in their blood and their genetic code.
+And once you consider that hybrid breeds are also very hardy and take only the best from their parents, you can see how this designer breed can turn out to be a surprisingly healthy doggo.
+The Koolie is thus a healthy and hardy breed with a very long average lifespan.
 This is partially due to the fact that the dog has such a diverse gene pool.
 As such, it isn’t affected by many genetic health problems, but there are some conditions to which the breed is prone.
 These may include joint problems, skin allergies, and hip dysplasia.

 The average litter size for the Koolie breed is 4 to 6 puppies.
 Because the Koolie has very high energy levels and a propensity for mischief, early socialization and training is a must.
 If you plan to use this dog for herding or dog sports, you should start early in training for that as well.
 Some Koolies may develop a habit of herding other dogs and household pets, but they are not aggressive or dangerous.